hiberus-magento/hiberus-dockergento/docs/setup.md

 Project without a docker or with a docker different to `Hiberus Dockergento`.

 #### Steps
-* From root Magento directory or parent directory of Magento project
+* From root Magento directory or parent directory of Magento project.

 ```bash
 hm setup [ OPTIONS ]